Chain-dependent Conditions in Extremal Set Theory: Maximizing the number of l -chains

-In this section we look at what happens when we want to maximize the number of $\ell$-chains instead of the size of the set system.
+In this section we look at what happens when we want to maximize the number of $\ell$-chains in the family instead of its size.
 A theorem similar to Theorem \ref{cdt} is proved.

 We introduce a weight function as follows: